morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ![CF-951AX](https://user-images.githubusercontent.com/69053122/185668163-91e6df3c-7e39-45a7-885b-2f36b8b61873.jpg)

 Note: This is a single-state adapter.

+Warning: This adapter is new to the market and has not been adequately tested by the community.

 CPU Solutions - $25 USD - [COMFAST CF-951AX Wifi 6 USB Adapter 802.11AX](https://www.cpusolutions.com/store/pc/COMFAST-CF-951AX-Wifi-6-USB-Adapter-802-11AX-Wi-fi-Dongle-1800Mbps-Dual-Band-Wireless-Adapter-p6657.htm) - (CPU Solutions is located in Middleton, WI, USA)